The 2012 edition of The Diversity Project was held at the Indonesian Biodiversity Research Center in Bali, Indonesia.

 Comments on The Diversity Project: “The Diversity Project is an amazing opportunity to experience the value of collaborative, large-scale research.
 During my time in Bali, Indonesia as a Diversity Project student, I gained technical skills of sample collection and processing, species identification, and scientific diving.
 I also developed a strong appreciation for international collaboration and the beauty of the marine world, and I gained lifelong mentors who are experts in the field.
 The experience made me excited and awed by science and inspired me to pursue a graduate degree.
 Although I am no longer involved in marine biology research, I credit the Diversity Project for giving me the ability to think about scientific questions in a unique and innovative way.”

 Where is she now?
 Akela graduated from Humboldt State University in 2012.
 After graduating I spent one year as a research technician at a stem cell biology lab at Sanford University as a research fellow through the California Institute of Regenerative Medicine.
-She is now PhD student at the University of California San Francisco in the Developmental and Stem Cell Biology PhD program.
+She earned her PhD student at the University of California San Francisco in the Developmental and Stem Cell Biology PhD program, and is now a Research Scientist at Gordian Biotechnology.

 Name: Chloe Henderson